eddyyxxyy/ToTemp/docs/source/intro.rst

 precision, without worrying about the calculations needed to convert temperature scales, providing them the option to get precise and rounded values to their operations.

-The current implementation has been developed for Python ^3.10 (since it uses new syntax and features from available in those releases).
+The current implementation has been developed for Python ^3.10 (since it uses new syntax and features available in those releases).

 Limitations